nickgeerts/redwood-pm2/README.md

 ### PM2

 The ecosystem.config.js file is used for PM2 settings.
 The most important variables are at the top.
-Note that the port is only used locally on the server.
+Note that the port is only used locally on the server and should match the port in the Nginx config.

 ```javascript
 const name = 'redwood-pm2' // Name to use in PM2